grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 Note several things:

-1. I'm currently using a dummy name and added a TODO item to my list to correct it later, when I define the responsibility of `DataDispatch`.
+1. I'm currently using a dummy name and added a TODO item to my list to correct it later, when I define the purpose of `DataDispatch`.
 1. The `ApplyTo()` method takes an argument, but I didn't provide any.
 For now, I don't want to think too hard, I just want to brain-dump everything I know.
 1. the `//THEN` section is empty for now.
-I will define it once I figure out what is the responsibility of this class.
+I will define it once I figure out what is the purpose of this class.
 1. If you remember the `Channel` interface from the last chapter, well, it doesn't exist yet.
 I will discover it later.

 So I have my brain dump.
 What do I do?
 First, I reach for the feedback to my compiler - maybe it can give me some hints on what I am missing?